 I will definitely be making more of these for picnics, packed lunches and just for eating warm from the oven!

 Muffins are always best on the day made, however, stored in an airtight container they are good for 3 days, or frozen for up to a month.
 To refresh just pop in a moderate oven for 10 minutes and they’ll taste like they’ve just been baked.

 If you have enjoyed this recipe for Goddess Cheese Pine Nut Muffins you may also like these:

-No longer do you need to look at an oozing, gooey Goddess Cheese and wonder what to do with it.
-These Goddess Cheese Pine Nut Muffins are sublime and as they don’t use a whole packet of cheese, leave you enough for your cheese and crackers.
+No longer do you need to look at an oozing, gooey leftover Goddess Cheese and wonder what to do with it.
+Instead you can make Goddess Cheese Pine Nut Muffins and as they don’t use a whole packet of cheese, leave you enough for your cheese and crackers.